eunjijuliako/DLIP/Final Project/Report/LAB 5 Which CNN Model is Appropriate to Diagnose o dad067f3b83546e1bb7bccf1145cddca.md

         ```

-    We used the segmentation version 8n provided by ultralytics for the Yolo model.
+    We used the segmentation version 8n provided by Ultralytics for the Yolo model.

     - UNet